roderickhsiao/react-in-viewport/README.md

 <hr>

-Library to detect if the component is in viewport using [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)
+Library to detect if a component is in the viewport using the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)

 [Demo](https://roderickhsiao.github.io/react-in-viewport/)

 ## Why

-A common use case is to load image when component is in viewport ([lazy load](https://medium.com/@roderickhsiao/performance-101-i-know-how-to-load-images-a262d556250f)).
+A common use case is to load an image when a component is in the viewport ([lazy load](https://medium.com/@roderickhsiao/performance-101-i-know-how-to-load-images-a262d556250f)).

-Traditionally we will need to keep monitoring scroll position and calculating viewport size which could be a big scroll performance bottleneck.
+Traditionally we have needed to continuously monitor scroll position and calculate the viewport size, which can be a big scroll performance bottleneck.

-Modern browser now provides a new API [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) which can make the implementation much easier and performant.
+Modern browsers now provide a new API--[Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)--which can make implementating this effort much easier and performant.

 ## Polyfill

-For browser not supporting the API, you will load a [polyfill](https://www.npmjs.com/package/intersection-observer).
+For browsers not supporting the API, you will need to load a [polyfill](https://www.npmjs.com/package/intersection-observer).
 [Browser support table](https://caniuse.com/#feat=intersectionobserver)

 ```js